 Once you have convinced your employees as to the value of their personal brands, the next steps for you at the corporate level are easy.
 Most of the actions you need to take with employee engagement in social media are the same ones you need to build their personal brands.

-Building your employee personal brands are like planting a crop.
+Building your employees personal brands is like planting a crop.
 The individual brands take time to grow, but you set yourself up to reap a fantastic harvest for your company when those individual brands are able to support the online social media engagement efforts of your organization.

 Curious to see how you can get started?
 The eBook below provides great tips for transforming your employees into brand ambassadors.